Things You Should Know About Credit Bureaus

 Credit Bureaus Providing Free Credit Reports

 You also have the right to order your credit report from the three credit bureaus.
-The Fair and Accurate Credit Transactions Act gives you the right to one free credit report each year from each of the three major credit bureaus.
-You can order this annual credit report through AnnualCreditReport.com.
+The Fair and Accurate Credit Transactions Act - a 2003 amendment to the FCRA - gives you the right to one free credit report each year from each of the three major credit bureaus (as well as other consumer reporting agencies).
+You can order your annual credit report from the major credit bureaus through AnnualCreditReport.com.

 - you had an application denied because of information on your credit report